Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 which I don't have time to go into either.

-So it's like it's a big messy story.
+So it's just like it's a big, messy story.

-ground allegedly.
+and she was the one on the ground, allegedly.
 She was just wanting to go to IKEA.
-Yeah.

 Yeah.